 Director Cinematographer Producer

-Graham Merwiether is a documentary journalist who serves as the director at Leave It Better, a film production company committed to telling solutions-oriented stories about environmental challenges.
+Graham Meriwether is a documentary journalist who serves as the director at Leave It Better, a film production company committed to telling solutions-oriented stories about environmental challenges.
 Graham studied at the University of Colorado at Boulder and is based in New York City.
 For the past five years, Graham has been focused on directing and distributing the film American Meat.
 In 2010, Meriwether founded the non-profit organization, Leave It Better Foundation, whose mission is to empower youth to heal our environment.

 Writer Editor Producer